 “The Discovery Centre is a magnificent building.
 It is certainly not just an ordinary science block – I’ve not seen anything else like it in the UK…truly commendable.”
 Professor Robert Winston

 The Discovery Centre opened its doors to students in September 2015, just three years after the 600 Campaign launch.
-You can read more about the opening of the Discovery Centre by Lord Winston and The Rt Hon John Bercow MP here.
+It was opened by Lord Winston and The Rt Hon John Bercow MP.
 Students are now able to study science in a warm, bright and contemporary science setting, which emulates university and commercial science facilities.
 The building has transformed science teaching and learning, and gives all students wishing to study science at A level the opportunity to do so in a first class 21st century environment.
 The innovative building layout allows for more independent study and greater collaboration between students and with teachers outside of the classroom.
 At its heart, the Discovery Centre features the Racelogic Innovation Lab, the Lillingstone Trust Community Laboratory, a Parent Lab and Alumni Lab and a Training Lab to help train the next generation of science teachers.